How to Prepare Your Pipes for Winter

-Winterizing plumbing pipes is a way to prepare your home for freezing temperatures and avoid malfunctioning or bursts pipes.
+Winterizing plumbing pipes is a way to prepare your home for freezing temperatures and avoid malfunctioning or bursting pipes.
 The process prepares your plumbing system for winter’s chill and can save you a huge hassle and lots of cash by avoiding piping repairs or replacement.
 Use our checklist to winterize your plumbing.

 Pipes in unheated areas like a crawl space, garage, or attic are susceptible to freezing temperatures.
 Use heat cable along the pipes and cover with pipe insulation.
-The insulation by itself isn’t designed to withstand long-term cold temperatures and can actually prevent warm air from reaching the pipes when not partnered with heat cable.
+The insulation by itself isn’t designed to withstand long-term cold temperatures and can actually prevent warm air from reaching the pipes when not partnered with a heat cable.

 Shut off outdoor faucets

 Open your outdoor faucets to allow excess water to run out, then turn off the faucet at the shutoff valve.
 If you don’t first allow the bleeder cap to drain, the pipe can still freeze and crack.